frankvegadelgado/finlay/README.md

 ## The console output will display:

 ```
-testMatrix1.txt: Triangle Found ('0', '2', '4')
+testMatrix1.txt: Triangle Found (0, 2, 4)
 ```

-which implies that the Boolean adjacency matrix `finlay\benchmarks\testMatrix1.txt` contains a triangle combining the coordinates `(0, 2, 4)`.
+which implies that the Boolean adjacency matrix `finlay\benchmarks\testMatrix1.txt` contains a triangle combining the nodes `(0, 2, 4)`.

 ---